dominicbartl/phantom/README.md

 Phantom is a simple and responsive theme for [Ghost](http://github.com/tryghost/ghost/).
 It's compatible with ```Ghost Aton (0.4.*)```.

-Take a look at the live demo at: [http://bartinger.at](http://bartinger.at)
+Take a look at the live demo at: [http://bartinger.at](http://bartinger.at) If you're using Phantom as your theme I would love to see it.
+Drop me the URL at [here](https://plus.google.com/+DominicBartl) or send me a [mail](mailto:dominic.bartl.at@gmail.com)

 ## Features
 - Minimalistic responsive